Home Page Contact Camp Duncan Board

 from St. Paul's United Church in Thunder Bay.

-Many of the churches have gone out of their way
+Many of the churches have gone out of their way to make Camp Duncan far more pleasureable by constructing decks on cabins

-since the Adopt A Cabin program began
+and improving interiors and exteriors since the Adopt A Cabin program began under leadership of Gerry Poling and Linda Hammond.

 The camp board also constructed

-the outdoor chapel,
+the outdoor pergola,

 which provides shelter from the elements.